Rolling containers and their application scenarios

 # List mode

-The default mode, which implements built-in on-demand rendering capabilities, but does not do node recycling.
-Used when the list items are relatively simple and do not impose significant memory pressure.
+By default, built-in on-demand rendering capabilities are implemented, but no node recovery is performed.
+Use when list items are simple and do not cause significant memory pressure.

 <scroll-view type="list" scroll-y>